Post 16 Options – Frequently Asked Questions (FAQs)

 Your options can be broken down into two main routes.
 Imagine yourself in a car, approaching a junction.

 To the left is a road to continued academic learning.
-The academic qualifications are known as A-Levels and they are taught mainly in Sixth Forms.
-This kind of learning is not job/industry specific, but the study of certain A-levels can open up doors to specific higher level study at University or in the workplace.
+The post-16 academic qualifications are known as A-Levels and they are taught mainly in Sixth Forms.
+This kind of learning is not job/sector specific, but the study of certain A-levels can open up doors to specific higher level study at University or in the workplace.

 What are the differences between a Sixth Form and a College of Further Education?